AhsanAyaz/vibing-the-future-with-angular/content/angular-day-italy-2025.md

 <!-- .element: class="fragment" -->

---

-![Confused math lady](https://media.giphy.com/media/WRQBXSCnEFJIuxktnw/giphy.gif)

 Notes:
 And what does this look like in our Angular codebases?
 Well, take a look at this.
 (Point to code snippet) This is typical Monday morning code, right?
 We have components implementing `OnInit`, `OnDestroy`, `AfterViewInit`, and a whole host of subscriptions.
 Hundreds of lines of setup code, RxJS chains that go on forever...

+--

+![Confused math lady](https://media.giphy.com/media/WRQBXSCnEFJIuxktnw/giphy.gif)

+Notes:
 (Pause, gesture to GIF) And then, the eternal question: "Did I remember to unsubscribe?"
 If you've ever debugged a subscription leak, you know this feeling perfectly.
 We're at the bottom of the hole now, feeling overwhelmed and frustrated.

 ---